The use of technology resources at the University of Cincinnati are governed by the U.C. General Policy on the Use of Information Technology.

 - Printing is intended for academic and instructional purposes only.
 It is a service provided so that students may print their academic work.
-It is not provided for printing personal materials, book materials, etc.
+It is not provided for printing personal materials, book materials, student organization materials, flyers, etc.

 - The plotter printer is for use only if faculty require students to produce color plots for scheduled CEAS class projects.
 See Process

 Simulations / Extended Use